Skip to content

 bash configure-data-access.sh

-Configuration Parameters
+Core Configuration Parameters

 During the script execution, you will be prompted to provide:

-• INGRESS_HOST: Base domain for ingress hosts.
+• INGRESS_HOST: Base domain for ingress hosts

 • Example: example.com

-• STORAGE_CLASS: Storage class for persistent volumes.
+• PERSISTENT_STORAGECLASS: Storage class for persistent volumes

 • Example: standard

-• S3_HOST: Host URL for MinIO or S3-compatible storage.
+• S3_HOST: Host URL for MinIO or S3-compatible storage

 • Example: minio.example.com